Genius-gambit/ft_irc/README.md

    5. Unique nicknames have been implemented from nick.cpp.
    6. Added a public memebr function in nick class.
    7. Added a new variable in client class markForKick boolean value.
+   8. Added setChannelName(const std::string &) to set the name of the channel.
+   9. Added setChannelPass(const std::string &) to set the password of the channel.
+   10. Added getChannelName() to fetch the name of the channel.
+   11. Added get_pass() to fetch the password of the channel.
 2. ***WJS***
    1. Created main.cpp
    2. Implemented class error object